Category:

 Associated Endoscopy Risks

-Risk Category | Description of Risk | Impact |
+Risk Category Risk Description Impact

-Equipment Failures or Mismanagement | Malfunctioning or poorly maintained equipment can result in incomplete procedures or patient harm. | Financial losses from equipment replacement, procedure delays, and potential litigation. |
+Equipment Failures or Mismanagement Malfunctioning or poorly maintained equipment can result in incomplete procedures or patient harm.
+Each faulty endoscope can consume up to 12 hours and 55 minutes of staff time, costing approximately £325 in efficiency losses per incident.

-Non-Compliance with Regulatory Standards | Failure to adhere to guidelines set by regulatory bodies like CQC and JAG. | Penalties, suspension of services, and loss of accreditation. |
+Non-Compliance with Regulatory Standards Failure to adhere to guidelines set by regulatory bodies like CQC and JAG.
+Non-compliance can lead to service suspension, financial penalties, and loss of public trust.
+For instance, only 13.5% of trainees achieved full colonoscopy certification within four years, raising concerns about meeting regulatory standards.

-Insufficient Training and Competency | Inadequate training can lead to procedural errors and increased complication rates. | Patient complaints, litigation, and diminished public trust. |
+Insufficient Training and Competency Inadequate training can lead to procedural errors and increased complication rates.
+Only 36.1% of ST7 gastroenterology trainees had provisional colonoscopy accreditation, and 22.2% had full accreditation, indicating significant training gaps.

 Despite widespread awareness of these risks, many healthcare facilities continue to rely on manual or non-specialised systems for tracking and managing endoscopic procedures.
 These systems often include patient logbooks or basic databases, which lack the automated safety checks necessary to:

-- Verify cleaning cycles.
+• Verify cleaning cycles.

-- Monitor maintenance schedules.
+• Monitor maintenance schedules.

-- Flag potential equipment issues in real-time.
+• Flag potential equipment issues in real-time.

 The Cost of Non-Specialised Systems